uncleDecart/nkv/README.md

 - delete the state for the given key
 - subscribe to the updates for the given key

+Note that nkv supports keyspace, more info you can find [here](./docs/KEYSPACE.md)

 ### When should I use it?
 When you have some shared state between services/processes and you also want to be notified when the value is changed